coffius/macro-actors/README.md

 # macro-actors
 Replacement of TypedActors.

-The current state of this lib is a proof of concept.
+**WARN: The current state of this lib is a proof of concept.**

 Now it can generate an intermediate code by a trait and its implementation in order to make middleman-actors.

 **Why?**

-The main reason why this library was created is the same as it was at TypedActors - to make communication between actor systems and non-actor code simpler.
+The main reason why this library was created is the same as it was for TypedActors - to make communication between actor systems and non-actor code simpler.
 Another reason is to unleash the power of akka for using in non-actor systems :)

 **How it works**